Sakib-Mahmud-Khan/Starting-of-My-Autocad-Learning/README.md

-This repository contains a 2D representation of Doraemon, a popular Japanese cartoon character, fully drawn using AutoCAD.
+This repository contains my drawings of Autocad.I just started to learn